Gillian Murphy

-Gillian Murphy (/ˈdʒɪliən/ JIL-ee-ən; born April 11, 1979) is an American ballet dancer who is a principal dancer with the American Ballet Theatre.
+Gillian Murphy (/ˈdʒɪliən/ JIL-ee-ən; born April 11, 1979) is a British-born American ballet dancer who is a principal dancer with the American Ballet Theatre.

 Early life and education

-Raised in Florence, South Carolina, Murphy was a member of Columbia City Ballet before attending high school at University of North Carolina School of the Arts.
+Raised in Florence, South Carolina, Murphy is of Irish descent with both of her parents having roots in County Cork.
+She was a member of Columbia City Ballet before attending high school at University of North Carolina School of the Arts.
 There, under the tutelage of Melissa Hayden, she danced principal roles in several of the school's productions, including The Nutcracker and George Balanchine’s Concerto Barocco, Western Symphony, Tarantella and Theme and Variations.

 Career

 Following her graduation from high school, Murphy joined American Ballet Theatre's corps de ballet in August 1996 at the age of 17.
 She was promoted to soloist in 1998.
 In 2001, her debut as Odette/Odile in Swan Lake garnered rave reviews from The New York Times.
 The following year she was promoted to principal dancer.
 That same year she was named one of Dance Magazine's 25 To Watch by Gus Solomon Jr.

-Murphy has performed as a guest artist with Mariinsky Ballet, Royal Swedish Ballet, Staatsballett Berlin, Kiev Ballet, and The Australian Ballet.
+Murphy has performed as a guest artist with Mariinsky Ballet, Royal Swedish Ballet, Staatsballett Berlin, Kyiv Ballet, and The Australian Ballet.
 She spent 3 years as a Guest Principal with Royal New Zealand Ballet, during her husband's tenure as the company's director.

 Murphy celebrated her 20th anniversary with ABT on May 28, 2016, with a performance of La Fille mal gardée.

+After 29 years with the American Ballet Theatre, Murphy took her final bow in the iconic role of Odette/Odile in Swan Lake on Friday, July 18, 2025, at the Metropolitan Opera House.